Blotch3D/Blotch3D/README.md

 programmatically.
 See the geometry examples and that class for more information.
 A few primitive models are also included with Blotch3D.
-They can be used as is done in the examples that use them if the Blotch3D project is included in your solution.
+They can be used as is done in the examples that use them if the Blotch3D project is included in your solution and the reference's 'Copy local' flag is set.

 You can also convert standard 3D model files, fonts, etc. to "XNB" files for use by your MonoGame project.
 The MonoGame "pipeline manager" is used to make this conversion.
+This is the reason the Monogame SDK must be installed rather than the NuGet package, which does not include the pipeline manager.

 The Blotch3D project is already set up with the pipeline manager to convert the several primitive models to XNB files when Blotch3D is